Red Riding Hood 2

 Emotion and Sentiment Visualisation

-I started another data visualisation course this time with Frederica Fragapane.
-I liked her style and was keen to learn about her process and methods which is explained in the course.
-Initially I thought of using a new topic and data set but there were a few ideas I didn't get to try out with my previous Red Riding Hood project, and liked the idea of digging deeper more into it and see how differently it could be presented.
-I used my 10% time at King's Digital Lab, and also my personal time (about 70%).
+Since I learnt a lot from my last project following a data visualisation course, I started a similar data visualisation course this time with Frederica Fragapane.
+I liked her style and was keen to learn about her processes and methods which are explained in the course.
+Initially, I thought of using a new topic and data set but there were a few ideas I didn't get to try out with my previous Red Riding Hood project, and liked the idea of digging deeper into it and see how it could be presented differently.
+I used my 10% research time at King's Digital Lab, and my personal time (about 70%).

 on left scan of open book page 1, right completed visualisation of page 1, circle with words of page 1 around it